Instamrkt/slate/source/includes/_websocket_api_calls_games.md

 Name | Code | Result
 --------- | ------- | -----------
-game_created_and_opened | 340 | Your game has been opened.
-You can now open betting pools for the game. **Warning**: This is the same response as for the <a href="#create-and-open-a-game">create and open game</a> request.
+game_opened | 3402 | Your game has been opened.
+You can now open betting pools for the game. **Warning**: This is the same response as for the <a href="#create-and-open-a-game">create and open game</a> request (except for the response code).
 The state after processing both calls is semantically equivalent.

 ### Response Parameters